johnliu/android-kernel-tools/README.md

 3. Either `runuser program.c` or `runkernel` depending on whether kernel is being tested or userspace program is being tested.

+## FAQ

+Q: There no available targets for building.
+A: After performing `brew install android-sdk`, please install the targets.
+   Specifically version 14 of the sdk.

+Q: There are problems immediately after installing.
+A: Run through the setup steps in lab 2.

+Q: You have not configured your kernel...
+A: You need to run `make ARCH=arm goldfish_armv7_defconfig`, and configure the kernel as done in lab 2 (see lab 2 guidelines).

+Q: Do you have support for XXX tool?
+A: Probably, update your tools first by doing git pull.
+If said tools don't exist, make an issue.

+Q: A problem about `ASENSOR_TYPE_ORIENTATION` not found.
+A: You need to add `ASENSOR_TYPE_ORIENTATION = 3` to the `sensor.h` file.
+See lab 3 guidelines for details.

 ## Other Resources